exoplatform/exo-documentation/docs/LDAP.rst

 The term "Directory users" represents users who are created in the directory by its utilities.
 The term "Platform users" represents users who are created via eXo Platform UI.
-The understanding is similar for "Directory groups" and "Platform group*".
+The understanding is similar for "Directory groups" and "Platform groups".

 .. _LDAP.QuickStart: